The teenager who learned to surf in 60 minutes

 "This is going to be tough," I thought to myself.
 But here we were, in the place where the magic happens: mid-to-low tide, knee-high waves, and sunny skies.

-First good sign: he adapted well to the early instability of the prone position.
+The first good sign was that he adapted well to the early instability of the prone position.
 Now, let's try to bodyboard our first wave all the way to the beach.
 Hmm, good.

 The First Wave